swat-ds/zombies-reimagined/_posts/articles/2017-05-03-zombie-ethics.md

 The Zombie Survival Guide, published in 2003, is a fictional but comprehensive guide to surviving in a zombie-infested world.
 It presents an alternative history set in the real world.
 The author Max Brooks describes prevailing attitudes that Europeans had during periods of colonial expansion.
 Jean Beart Lacoutour, a French businessman, describes in a letter how the French colonists would force the residents of Indochina (or modern Vietnam) to fight in a cage with zombies for the entertainment of the French.

 > “A living human is placed in a cage with one of these creatures.
 Our human has with him only a small blade, perhaps eight centimeters at most… Will he survive his waltz with the living corpse?
-If so, how long will he last?”(Brooks, The Zombie Survival Guide)
+If so, how long will he last?”[^4]

 As this excerpt shows, the French had no regard for the safety of their colonial subjects, as they would treat their lives as a matter of entertainment - a sport to watch.
 The colonists notoriously committed dozens of human rights violations towards the people they exploited, and this excerpt demonstrates that racism or cultural superiority of a cruel nature can still persist during a situation as grave as a zombie apocalypse.